phrase/phraseapp-client/README.md

 The `phraseapp` tool provides a router to determine all different commands available, i.e. there is a single binary that does different things depending on the path given as first arguments (similar to what git does).
-For example to get the list of all projects, there is a route `project list` that will receive this
+For example to get the list of all projects, there is a route `projects list` that will receive this
 information:

-	$ phraseapp project list
+	$ phraseapp projects list

-For convenience the routes must not be given completely, but any unambiguous part of the segments is sufficient, therefore

-	$ phraseapp proj li

-would work, too.

 If no route is given, a list of all available routes will be printed.
 Each route can have options that are shown in more detail with the `-h/--help` flag: